All Products

 3. Configure the AccessKey pair and environment variables.

-1. Go to the bin directory of the installed JindoFS SDK JAR package.
+1. Go to the bin directory of the installed Jindofs SDK package.

-The following sample code provides an example on how to go to the bin directory of the jindofs-sdk-x.x.x-linux JAR package.
-If you use a different version of JindoFS SDK, replace the package name with the name of the corresponding JindoFS SDK JAR package.
+The following example uses jindofs-sdk-x.x.x-linux.
+If you use a different version of the Jindofs SDK, replace the package name with the actual package name.

 cd jindofs-sdk-x.x.x-linux/bin/

-2. Create a configuration file named jindofs.cfg in the bin directory and configure the AccessKey pair of your Alibaba Cloud account or the AccessKey pair of a RAM user that has the required permissions.
+2. In the bin directory, create a configuration file named jindofs.cfg.
+Then, configure the AccessKey pair of your Alibaba Cloud account or a RAM user that has the required permissions.

 [client]